How to use Articles

 • There is only one of a particular person or thing.

-2. A or an is used when the listener/reader doesn’t know which person or thing we are talking about.
+1. We use a or an when the listener/reader doesn’t know which person or thing we are talking about.

 • She took a glass of water and started to drink. (one of many glasses of water)